 - A locked-in interest rate for 60 to 120 days, depending on the lender

-Note: Mortgage pre-approval does not guarantee financing when you submit an offer.
+Note: Mortgage pre-approval does not guarantee to finance when you submit an offer.

 Step 4: Get house-hunting! (the fun part)